-Today, the GV staff continues to coordinate over 800 work teams from approximately 30 to approximately 50 host countries each year, mobilizing more than 10,000 participants!
+Today, the GV staff continues to coordinate over 800 work teams to approximately 40 host countries each year, mobilizing more than 10,000 participants!
 As this program expands, we continue to support the mission of Habitat for Humanity by working in partnership; providing cross-cultural experiences, mobilizing volunteers, building sustainable relationships and generating resources, in the hope of creating long term advocates for affordable housing.